jup-ag/space-station/guides/12-general/4-get-your-token-on-jupiter.md

 2. *(For additional markets)* **Less than 20% price difference on new pools**

 For additional markets on already supported tokens, there should be a variance of less than **20%** between the new pool and the pool existing in routing.

+## Tokens Yet to Graduate

+For tokens on pump.fun or Moonshot that have not graduated after 14 days since creation and do not meet one of the two criteria shown above, the token pool will not be routed and hence not tradable on jup.ag.

+For your token to be routable, sufficient liquidity must be added to the pool in order to meet the above criteria.